 where $B_{\bullet,15}=B_{\bullet}/10^{15} {\rm G}$ and $F(a_\bullet)=[(1+q^2)/q^2][(q+1/q) \arctan q-1]$.
 Here $q= a_{\bullet} /(1+\sqrt{1-a^2_{\bullet}})$, and $2/3\leq F(a_{\bullet}) \leq \pi-2$ for $0\leq a_{\bullet} \leq 1$.

-In this model, the prompt emission would be carried out in two parts.
+The prompt emission would be carried out in two parts.
 The first part is within the timescale of $t_{\rm acc}$.
 In this part, most of the accretion flow will fall into the BH.
-The accretion rate would normally be higher than the igniting accretion rates $\dot{m}_{\rm ign}$ for neutrino emitting reactions, especially considering that strong magnetic field could effectively reduce $\dot{m}_{\rm ign}$ \citep{2009ApJ...700.1970L}, so the hyper-accreting disk would be neutrino-dominated.
-In this case, the baryon loading rate for the BZ driven jet could be estimated as \citep{2013ApJ...765..125L},
+The accretion rate would normally be higher than the igniting accretion rates $\dot{m}_{\rm ign}$ for neutrino-emitting reactions, especially considering that a strong magnetic field could effectively reduce $\dot{m}_{\rm ign}$ \citep{2009ApJ...700.1970L}, so the hyperaccreting disk would be neutrino dominated.
+In this case, the baryon-loading rate for the BZ-driven jet could be estimated as \citep{2013ApJ...765..125L}